Secured Loan Debt

 What Are the Advantages of a Secured Loan?

-The main benefits of secured loans are lower interest rates and a longer repayment term, allowing the consumer to access larger amounts of money and maintain affordability.
+The main benefits of secured loans (sometimes called a homeowner loan) are lower interest rates and a longer repayment term, allowing the consumer to access larger amounts of money and maintain affordability.
 Since the borrower is taking on a substantial ‘risk’ by using their property as collateral, the lender has more confidence that they will recoup the funds, whether the loan repayments are completed or the customer defaults.

 What are the Disadvantages of a Secured Loan?